DataScienceUIBK/HintEval/README-PyPI.md

 ## 🪪License
-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.